-3.2 The stellar mass-size relation as function of the morphological type.
+3.2 The stellar mass-size relation as function of the morphological type

-Since, as explained above, we need a sample with visual determination of the morphologies, we used the sample of Nair & Abraham (2010), which includes detailed visual morphological classifications for 14,034 galaxies in the SDSS DR4.
-We selected only objects with available morphological classification and redshift 0.01<z<0.05 (8976) to better match our AMIGA sample (98% of our galaxies are in this redshift range).
-We also imposed a cut in magnitude in the r-band of $mag_r < 14.5$, which roughly correspond to our completeness limit in the B-band (magB<15.3).
-For the stellar masses and structural parameters we used the data of the NYU-VAGC catalog.
-We imposed a Sérsic index cut of 0.5<n<2.5 for late-type galaxies and 2.5<n<4.5 for early-types.
-The final sample of comparison is composed by 353 late- and 824 early-type galaxies.
-We fitted the same function as Shen et al. (2003), allowing a change only in the zero-point (which can be interpreted as a change in galaxy size), as we did in Sect.
-3 for the AMIGA galaxies.
+Since, as explained above, we need a sample with visual determination of the morphologies, we used the sample of Nair & Abraham (2010), which includes detailed visual morphological classifications for 14 034 galaxies in the SDSS DR4.
+We selected only objects with available morphological classification and redshift 0.01 < z < z0.05 (8976) to better match our AMIGA sample (98 per cent of our galaxies are in this redshift range).
+We also imposed a cut in magnitude in the r band of $mag_r < 14.5$, which roughly correspond to our completeness limit in the B band (mag{B} < 15.3).
+For the stellar masses and structural parameters we used the data of the NYU-VAGC catalogue.
+We imposed a Sérsic index cut of 0.5 < n < 2.5for late-type galaxies and 2.5 < n < 4.5 for early types.
+The final sample of comparison is composed of 353 late- and 824 early-type galaxies.
+We fitted the same function as Shen et al. (2003), allowing a change only in the zero-point (which can be interpreted as a change in galaxy size), as we did in Section 3 for the AMIGA galaxies.
 We found good agreement between the Nair & Abraham (2010) sample and the local relations of Shen et al. (2003) for both early- and late-type galaxies.

-To check the environmental dependence of the stellar mass-size relation for each Hubble type, the AMIGA and Nair & Abraham (2010) samples were divided into 6 morphological ranges: the two main morphological groups: E/S0 (-5<T<0), and Spirals (1 < T < 8); and the four subgroups of spirals: Sb (T=3), Sbc (T=4), Sc (T=5), and Scd-Sdm (6<T<8).
+To check the environmental dependence of the stellar mass-size relation for each Hubble type, the AMIGA and Nair & Abraham (2010) samples were divided into six morphological ranges: the two main morphological groups: E/S0 (-5 < T < 0), and Spirals (1 < T < 8); and the four subgroups of spirals: Sb (T = 3), Sbc (T = 4), Sc (T = 5) and Scd-Sdm (6<T<8).
 An independent subgroup of Sa-Sab galaxies was not considered because there are only 19 objects in the AMIGA sample with this morphological classification.
 The results are presented in Fig. 3.
-To investigate a different environmental effect for high and low mass galaxies, we divided the stellar mass range into 5 bins.
-The mean half-light radius for each morphological type and stellar mass range was calculated when the bin was composed by more than 5 galaxies.
-These mean values and their mean standard errors (1σ) are also drawn in Fig. 3 and presented in Table.
-2. We find no significant difference at 3σ level in the case of early-type galaxies, with two of three stellar mass ranges having differences $\leq 1\sigma$.
-We also find no significant difference at 1σ level for less massive spirals (log(M{})<10), while the most massive bins ($10 < \log(M) < 11$) present a clear difference $>3\sigma$.
-Looking at different spiral types, we observed that the later is the morphological type, the larger is the galaxy size for a fixed stellar mass range.
+To investigate a different environmental effect for high- and low-mass galaxies, we divided the stellar mass range into five bins.
+The mean halflight radius for each morphological type and stellar mass range was calculated when the bin was composed of more than five galaxies.
+These mean values and their mean standard errors (1σ) are also drawn in Fig. 3 and presented in Table 2.
+We find no significant difference at 3σ level in the case of early-type galaxies, with two of three stellar mass ranges having differences $\leq 1\sigma$.
+We also find no significant difference at 1σ level for less massive spirals (log (M) < 10), while the most massive bins $(10 < \log (M) < 11)$ present a clear difference $>3\sigma$.
+Looking at different spiral types, we observed that the latter is the morphological type, the larger is the galaxy size for a fixed stellar mass range.
 This means that a comparison between two samples with different spiral populations may lead to a wrong result.
-Then, a simple segregation between early-type and spiral galaxies would not be enough when comparing samples in different environments because their spiral population are probably different (more latetypes in low density environments, e.g. Sulentic et al. 2006).
-We also observed that the difference in size found for the high mass bins is significant for almost all spiral morphological types.
-For each stellar mass bin and morphological type, we have also calculated the probability, given by the Kolmogorov-Smirnov twosample test, that the galaxy size distribution of the Nair & Abraham (2010) sample is indistinguishable from the AMIGA one (p(K-S)>0.05).
-The values obtained from this statistical test, presented
+Then, a simple segregation between early-type and spiral galaxies would not be enough when comparing samples in different environments because their spiral population are probably different (more late types in low-density environments, e.g. Sulentic et al. 2006).
+We also observed that the difference in size found for the high-mass bins is significant for almost all spiral morphological types.
+For each stellar mass bin and morphological type, we have also calculated the probability, given by the Kolmogorov-Smirnov two-sample test, that the galaxy size distribution of the Nair & Abraham (2010) sample is indistinguishable from the AMIGA one